 JoJo’s World: Big River Grille Review

-At the start of the vlog, JoJo is at the Boardwalk Inn with his friend Kevin Mendez.
-JoJo explains that he’s doing another restaurant review, this time at Big River Grille & Brewing Works.
-He lets Kevin know up front that the restaurant is the worst rated restaurant in the Disney Boardwalk area, and Kevin replies, “Why do you keep doing this to me?”
+JoJo and his friend Kevin Mendez are at the Boardwalk Inn, where JoJo explains that he’s doing another restaurant review.
+This time it’s the Big River Grille & Brewing Works, which JoJo lets Kevin know up front is the worst rated restaurant in the Disney Boardwalk area.
+Kevin puts his face in his hands and asks, “Why do you keep doing this to me?”

-JoJo and Kevin go out onto the boardwalk, where they meet up with their friends Matt and Farris.
-There they briefly watch a balancing and juggling act perform.
+JoJo and Kevin walk out onto the boardwalk, where they meet up with their friends Matt and Farris.
+They briefly watch the live entertainment, a balancing and juggling act.

 JoJo mentions to his friends that this is the third food review they’ve done together.
-He tells them that he appreciates them being there so much.
-That is, he appreciates them letting him use them for content that he makes money off of.
-Presumably instead of giving them a cut of the YouTube ad revenue, he offers to buy them a drink at AbracadaBar.
+He tells them that he appreciates them being there so much, which is to say, he appreciates them allowing him to use them for content and make money off of it.
+Presumably, instead of giving them a cut of the YouTube ad revenue, he offers to buy them a drink at AbracadaBar.
 Considering how expensive Disney drinks are, they may be getting the better end of the deal.

-After entering the bar and having some initial appreciation of the décor, they order their round of drinks.
+After entering the bar and showing some initial appreciation of the décor, they order their first round of drinks.
 Kevin gets the first thing on the drink menu, the Hoodunit’s Punch.
 Matt gets the Pepper’s Ghost, and Farris gets the Seashore Sweet.
 JoJo gets the Conjurita, which he has vlogged about before.
 The Conjurita comes with a “trick” in that after the customer invokes the magic, the server pours more drink into the glass and it turns a different shade.
-Kevin being Kevin thought the trick might involve glitter.
+Kevin, being Kevin, imagined the trick might involve glitter.

-The group spends some time looking at the decorations on the wall that tie to various Disney movies and shows.
-JoJo shows that he recalls some of what he was told about the decorations when he was there previously.
-The playing cards on the wall, a king, a 6, a 5, and a 10, attract Kevin’s attention.
-About them, JoJo says, “Okay, found out that the cards are the last day of the Spectrum [sic] parade at Magic Kingdom.”
-He got the name of the parade wrong and apparently forgot he was told this fact before.
-In fact, it was told to him before by the same sever serving the group this time.
+The group spends time looking at all the decorations on the wall that tie to various Disney movies and shows.
+JoJo repeats to them some of what he was told about the decorations when he was there previously.
+The playing cards on the wall (a king, a six, a five, and a ten) in particular attract Kevin’s attention.
+JoJo says about them, “Okay, found out that the cards are the last day of the Spectrum [sic] parade at Magic Kingdom.”
+He gets the name of the parade wrong and apparently forgets he was told this fact before.
+In fact, it was told to him by the same server who is serving the group this time.

-Enjoying their drinks, the group reviews how they taste.
-Farris gives his drink a 10 out of 10, stressing that’s something coming from him because he drinks a lot.
+Enjoying their drinks, the group reviews them.
+Farris gives his drink a 10 out of 10, stressing that “means a lot” coming from him because he says he drinks a lot.
 Matt says his drink is awesome, although the spice may give heartburn.
-Kevin in Kevinesque fashion says “Ooh, that’s really good.
+Kevin, in Kevinesque fashion, says “Ooh, that’s really good.
 Very pineapple-y and coconut-y.”
 JoJo calls his own drink “solid”.

-They check-in and get seated.
+Finally, they check-in and get seated.
 Right away, Kevin notices an unpleasant odor.
 “It smells really bad in here,” he remarks.
-“It smells like the carpet was wet and then never cleaned it.”
+“It smells like the carpet was wet and they never cleaned it.”
 Matt agrees, saying the place smells rancid.

 Farris asks and gets them moved to a different location.
 Kevin approves of the new seating, saying, “It smells amazing over here.”